 See the double-island layout done two different ways in these timeless white kitchen spaces.

-Double island kitchen featuring Torquay countertops, mixed metals, and French windows.
+Double island kitchen featuring Torquay countertops and backsplash, mixed metals, and French windows.
 By: Melissa Sutherland.
 Photo: Matthew Lynn.

 4. Peninsula layout